vovoid/vsxu-com/about-for_music_lovers.md

                 <h1>VSXu Player - For Music Lovers</h1>
             </header>
             <p>
                 If you enjoy listening to music, we bet you'll love a music visualizer.
-VSXu Player "listens" (via recording the audio) to the music you play and visualizes it, regardless of music player*.
+VSXu Player "listens" (via recording the audio) to the music you play and visualizes it, regardless of music player.
-                It works with - iTunes, Spotify,  Winamp and others.
+                It works with - Youtube, Spotify, Tidal and others.
             </p>

             <p>